dotnet/dotnet-docker/samples/enable-globalization.md

 var tz = TimeZoneInfo.FindSystemTimeZoneById(home);
 ```

-With `tzdata` installed and `/etc/timezone` configured to a specific timezone (other than UTC), `DateTime.UtcNow` and `DateTime.Now` will return values for different timezones, `TimeZoneInfo.Local` will return the value set in `/etc/timezone`, and the call to `TimeZoneInfo.FindSystemTimeZoneById` will succeed.
+With `tzdata` installed and the timezone configured (via the `TZ` environment variable or writing a value to  `/etc/timezone`), `DateTime.UtcNow` and `DateTime.Now` will return the correct values (which will be same if the timezone is `Etc/UTC`), `TimeZoneInfo.Local` will return the value set in `/etc/timezone`, and the call to `TimeZoneInfo.FindSystemTimeZoneById` will succeed.

 Without `tzdata` installed, `DateTime.UtcNow` and `DateTime.Now` will return the same value, `TimeZoneInfo.Local` will return a value for UTC, and the call to `TimeZoneInfo.FindSystemTimeZoneById` will fail resulting in an exception.